Godwin-Chacko/London-e-commerce-analysis/README.md

 ## Project Background

-Elist is a sample e-commerce company that sells holiday decor, banking and pantry items and vintage items worldwide.
+London is a sample e-commerce company that sells holiday decor, baking and pantry items and vintage items worldwide.

-This project investigates sales and operational trends from 2019 to 2022 using a combination of Excel, SQL, and Tableau.
-Topics explored include revenue growth, product performance, refund rates, and shipping times.
-We also analyze the effectiveness of the company's loyalty program.
+The company has significant amounts of data on its Transactions, customers and  product offerings, that has been previously underutilized.
+This project thoroughly analyzes and synthesizes this data in order to uncover critical insights that will improve London's commercial success.

+Insights and recommendations are provided on the following key areas:

+**Sales Trends Analysis**: Evaluation of historical sales patterns, both globally and by region, focusing on Revenue, Order Volume, and Average Order Value (AOV).

+**Product Performance**: An analysis of the business's various product catergories, understanding their impact on Revenue, orders and returns.

 The data is organized across four tables: `Customers`, `Transactions`, `TransactionDetails`, `Products`,  and `Categories` .

-**Yearly Trends**

 ---